-Looping is known as a series of statements that are specific when as well as, that can be performed several times.
-Within the looping, a collection of instructions will be carried out till some conditions to get termination with the loop has been reached.
+Looping is known as a series of statements that are specific when as well as that can be performed several times.
+A collection of instructions will be carried out within the looping until some conditions to get termination with the loop have been reached.

 A loop essentially includes 2 parts:

 The control declaration checks the particular condition, and after that, it directs regular statements included in the body with the loop.